Age of Empires II: The Conquerors

-Age of Empires II: The Conquerors is the first expansion pack to the 1999 real-time strategy video game Age of Empires II: The Age of Kings.
+Age of Empires II: The Conquerors is an expansion pack for the 1999 real-time strategy video game Age of Empires II: The Age of Kings.
 The fourth installment in the Age of Empires series by Microsoft Game Studios and Ensemble Studios, The Conquerors was released in August 2000.
-It features five new civilizations (the Aztecs, Mayans, Spanish, Koreans, and Huns), four new campaigns, eleven new units, twenty-six new technologies, new gameplay modes, new maps and different minor tweaks to the gameplay.
+It features five new civilizations (the Aztecs, Huns, Koreans, Mayans, and Spanish), four new campaigns, eleven new units, twenty-six new technologies, new gameplay modes, new maps and different minor tweaks to the gameplay.

-A second expansion, The Forgotten, was released on Steam in November 2013, more than a decade after the release of The Conquerors.
-In November 2015, another expansion was released, also on Steam, entitled The African Kingdoms.
-A third Steam expansion, entitled Rise of the Rajas, was released in December 2016.
-In November 2019, Age of Empires II: Definitive Edition launched with all previous expansions included, as well as a new expansion titled "The Last Khans".
-In January 2021, Age of Empires II: Definitive Edition released yet another expansion, "Lords of the West", adding the Sicilians and Burgundians.